lekonjak/lekonjak/README.md

 ![mountaineering somewhere](img.jpg)
 ### Hi there / Salve salve meu paizão 👋

-Computer science undergrad in a neverending journey to the amazing world of statistics and math.
+In a neverending journey to the amazing world of statistics and math.

 C/R/Python programmer.